-Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, takes into account the bank's problem loan ratio, which has declined in recent years; and our expectation that last year's coronavirus-induced economic downturn, along with the lifting of government support measures to businesses and households, will partly reverse this trend.
-Our assigned score also takes into consideration the bank's loan growth, which was slightly higher than the system average over the last five years, and limited concentration in a couple of higher-risk or cyclical sectors.
+Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, takes into account the bank's problem loan ratio, which has declined in recent years; and our expectation that the bank's loan book quality will remain resilient throughout the current high inflation operating environment, given the bank's sustained improvement in asset quality, combined with the Danish government's strong track record of mitigating external shocks.
+Our assigned score also takes into consideration the bank's loan growth, which was slightly higher than the system average over the last five years, and limited concentration in a couple of higher risk or cyclical sectors.